Perennials & Biennials

 Buy

-A spreading, mat-forming perennial bearing pink to red flower spikes, blooming late summer and autumn.
-Foliage turns red in autumn and winter.
-Good groundcover,
+A spreading, mat-forming perennial of pink to red flower spikes, blooming late summer and autumn.
+Its’ equally impressive foliage, deep green above & pale blue green beneath, turns red in autumn and winter.
+Excellent for groundcover, large rock gardens and the front of a border.

 Size: 8-12” x 3’ spreading